Lightstreamer/Lightstreamer-kafka-connector/examples/README.md

 # Examples

-This folder contains several examples showing you how to use the Lightstreamer Kafka Connector.
+This folder contains several examples showing you how to use Lightstreamer Kafka Connector.

 - [docker](./docker/): a minimal Docker image
 - [quickstart](quickstart/): the _Quick Start_ app